 If a new process must be generated by basiliskStart, forking is used by default.
-This is generally more efficient than socket communication when it is available (i.e., not on Windows), but can be less listPackages efficient if any garbage collection occurs inside the new process.
+This is generally more efficient than socket communication when it is available (i.e., not on Windows), but can be less efficient if any garbage collection occurs inside the new process.
 In such cases, users or developers may wish to turn off forking with setBasiliskFork(FALSE), e.g., in functions where many R-based memory allocations are performed inside basiliskRun.

 If many basilisk-dependent packages are to be used together on Unix systems, setting setBasiliskShared(FALSE) may be beneficial.
 This allows each package to fork to create a new process as no Python has been loaded in the parent R process (see ?basiliskStart).
-In contrast, if any package loads Python sharedly, the others are forced to use parallel socket processes.
+In contrast, if any package loads Python getExternalDir 11 sharedly, the others are forced to use parallel socket processes.
 This results in a tragedy of the commons where the efficiency of all other packages is reduced.

-Developers may wish to set setBasiliskShared(FALSE) and setBasiliskFork(FALSE) during unit testing, to ensure that their functions do not make incorrect assumptions about the calling environment used in basiliskRun.
-Similarly, setting setBasiliskForceFallback(TRUE) is useful for testing that basiliskRun works inside a minimalistic R installation.
+Developers may wish to set SetBasiliskShared(FALSE) and setBasiliskFork(FALSE) during unit testing, to ensure that their functions do not make incorrect assumptions about the calling environment used in basiliskRun.